department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

     <dd>Click <b>Save</b>.</dd>
 </dl>

-After the download is complete, double-click on the file and it should open as long as you have the necessary software on your computer.
+Double click on the downloaded file to open it.

 </div>

-##### Notes:

-- If you separated under a dishonorable discharge, visit [healthcare.gov](https://www.healthcare.gov/) to find out if you qualify for health insurance.

-Double click on the downloaded file to open it.